 The Felony of New South Wales, Being a Faithful Picture of the Real Romance; by James Mudie(Fabulous, see link above)

-The Gold Rush; by David Hill. (a very good read)
+The Gold Rush; by David Hill. (a very good read well presented)

 Frank Gardiner and Ben Hall; by Jack Bradshaw (See link above) Bradshaw, a petty thief, conman, carnival showman and professional foot-runner, joined a former boxer called "Lovely" Riley in the bungling of several bank robberies.
 In one successful job they got away with £2,000, but the Kelly gang got the credit.
 In their worst effort they captured the bank manager of Coolah, NSW, but were driven off empty-handed by the midwife attending the manager's wife.
 Although he managed to get into gaol for minor robberies even after the turn of the century, ' Bradshaw seemed unable to convince the police that he was more than a petty criminal.
 If not the police, then the public — so notorious Jack Bradshaw returned to showmanship, appearing in tent shows, lecturing, singing and recounting the "true facts" of the careers (his own among them) of most of the folk

 heroes.
 He was in good enough company for many genuine bushrangers were showmen, bailing up coaches and pubs with great elan, rubbing the Law's nose in the dirt to the delight of their public.
 Courtesy Canberra Times, 1967.
-Much of Bradshaw's effort should be taken with a grain of salt and is pinched from MaGuires book, however, the William Hall input is most exciting.
+Much of Bradshaw's effort should be taken with a grain of salt and is pinched from MaGuires book, however, the William Hall input is most exciting and genuine.

 The Moleskin Gentry; by Frederick Howard